Originally Aired: August 31, 2022

 In this GEN webinar, our distinguished guests, Dr. Arun Srivastava and Dr. David Schaffer will tell us more about advances in viral vector development and research enabling effective gene therapies that are reliable, safer, and potent.
 Specifically, our speakers will highlight information on a novel serotype vector exhibiting high transduction efficiency of hematopoietic stem cells to treat blood disorders.
 Furthermore, we will learn more about hybrid vectors with highly efficient nuclease-free genome editing solution, in addition to how the directed evolution of AAV vectors is improving the delivery efficiency to multiple organs with the ability to evade immune response.

-A live Q&A will follow the presentation, offering you a chance to pose questions to our expert panelists.
+A live Q&A followed the presentation, offering a chance to pose questions to our expert panelists.

 Produced with support from: